TeamBLUESaintMarys/SoftEngBLUE/README.md

 # This is SMU Soft Eng Project 2018

-This will be a projected used to help create an application for residents at Continuing Care facility.
+This project was an assistant app for residents at a continuing care facility.

 You will need to import the following: java.util.ArrayLists java.util.Scanner